MAPReiff/ShadowRePlay-Linux/README.md

 ```

 - Start xbindkeys with `xbindkeys -f ~/.xbindkeysrc`, or reload it with `killall -s1 xbindkeys` if it's already running, for the new bind to take effect.
+- If you would like to enable xbindkeys every time you login, simple add this to your .bash_profile with `echo 'xbindkeys -f $HOME/.xbindkeysrc' >> $HOME/.bash_profile`

 ### Usage